-King Alfred motor services were one of the few privately owned bus companies to run a municipal bus service.
-The company was a family business, R Chisnell & Sons Ltd, to give it its official name when it became a registered company in 1929.
-Its fleet always included the latest types and the first was every bit as professional as the big bus companies that surrounded it.
+King Alfred Motor Services were one of the few privately owned bus companies to run a municipal bus service.
+The company was a family business, R Chisnell & Sons Ltd, to give it its official name when it became a registered company in 1939.
+Its fleet always included the latest types and was every bit as professional as the big bus companies that surrounded it.
 Yet, all the time, King Alfred buses were proudly independent with the statue of King Alfred on their green side panels to add that ultimate distinction.

-The first char-a-banc excursion was to Bournemouth on Whit Monday, 24th May 1920, using a vehicle based on an ex-RAF Leyland chassis.
+The first char-a-banc excursion was on Whit Monday, 24th May 1920, using a vehicle based on an ex-RAF Leyland chassis.
+The destination is not firmly recorded but is believed to have been Bournemouth.
 In spite of the unreliability of the early vehicles, the business flourished and the first regular bus services began on 9th October 1922, to the new Council estate at Stanmore via two circular routes, together with another circular, serving Compton, Shawford and Twyford, and a route to Flowerdown.

-From these small beginnings, an extensive network was built up, eventually serving most districts of the City and radiating as far afield as Fishers Pone, Owslbury, East Stratton, Basingstoke, Stockbridge and Broughton.
+From these small beginnings, an extensive network was built up, eventually serving most districts of the City and radiating as far afield as Fisher's Pond, Owslebury, East Stratton, Basingstoke, Stockbridge and Broughton.
 Thus the green and cream buses with the emblem of King Alfred’s Statue on the side became a familiar sight throughout the area.

-The War also saw the employment of a whole troop of ladies to work as conductors – some of these stayed with the firm for many years!
-Even so the Saturday lunchtime journey from Basingstoke needed four relied buses with just one conductor moving between the vehicles!
+The war also saw the employment of a whole troop of ladies to work as conductors – some of these stayed with the firm for many years!
+Even so, the Saturday lunchtime journey from Basingstoke needed four relief buses with just one conductor moving between the vehicles!

 Bus travel grew and so did the King Alfred fleet.
-The first of sixteen Leyland Titan double deckers arrived in 1946 permitting increased services, From 1945 the buses carried route numbers from 1 to 11.
+The first of sixteen Leyland Titan double deckers arrived in 1946 permitting increased services.
+From 1949 the buses carried route numbers from 1 to 11.
 As Winchester grew through into the 1950s, the King Alfred route network grew with it.
-For example, services moved into Mindwn Way in Stamore in 1949 and Weeke Estate in 1953.
-In addition, a number of the remaining local operators wee taken over including Greyfriars (who ran to Owslebury and Highcliffe) and Oscar Calloway (who ran from East Stratton).
+For example, services moved into Minden Way in Stanmore in 1949 and Weeke Estate in 1953.
+In addition, a number of the remaining local operators were taken over including Greyfriars (who ran to Owslebury and Highcliffe) and Oscar Calloway (who ran from East Stratton).

 But the 1950s saw the start of increased motoring.
 Winchester’s notoriously narrow streets were soon choked with traffic.
 Often, it would be nothing to take twenty minutes to travel from the Broadway to City Road.
 The queue for the traffic lights at Southgate Street often started at Ghosts Corner.
 In such circumstances the provision of a regular timetable became a nightmare and staff found conditions strenuous and unattractive.